What is Driver’s License Fraud?

 - Normal licensing fees will apply.
 See Fees and Terms for more information.

-- Additionally, all customers who have used their social security numbers as their license or ID card numbers will be getting a new number on their next renewal.
+- All customers who have used their social security numbers as their license or ID card numbers will be getting a new number on their next renewal.

 - For more information: Rule 375-3-1-.01.
 Assignment of Customer Identification Number